-Recently, thanks to social media, Claire and Derek have reconnected after twenty-eight years.
-That six-year-old boy is now thirty-four and a father of two young children of his own.
+Recently, thanks to social media, Claire and Derek have reconnected after so many years.
+That six-year-old boy is now a fine man and a father of two young children of his own.
 Derek asked Claire if she remembered the story because he wished he could read it to his kids.
 Not only did Claire remember it, she wrote it out and gave it to him.
 After reading it, Derek and Claire agreed that the story – and especially the story behind the story – should be shared.
 It is a story of hope, perseverance, courage, and love.

 Claire continues to work part-time as an Oncology nurse.
-As the nursing part of her career winds down after thirty-six years, she has more time to devote to her true passions, music and writing, and she is excited about the process of publishing and sharing her stories and songs with a broader audience.
+As the nursing part of her career winds down after four decades, she has more time to devote to her true passions, music and writing, and she is excited about the process of publishing and sharing her stories and songs with a broader audience.